focus-editor/focus/LOG.md

     - Basic token highlighting
     - Grep in the project

-- Text input - jump to selection boundary on arrow-left/right
 - Implement case-insensitive search in buffer

 - Bug: resize pointer is not shown when trying to resize window